Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

-\paragraph{Stage 1: Object Detection} At the initial state, each robot’s eye-in-hand RGB-D camera acquires a frame and queries a YOLOv8-based detection server.
-The output is the unordered set $\mathcal{O}$ of detected objects and their 3D poses.
+\paragraph{Stage 1: Object Detection} At the initial state, and again after each execution update, each robot’s eye-in-hand RGB-D camera acquires a frame from a predefined observation pose and queries a YOLOv8-based detection server.
+The output is the current unordered set $\mathcal{O}$ of detected objects, their 3D poses, and their latest completion states.